sujoyduttajad/DeepQNetworkSudoku/README.md

 ## How to run

 If you are running in Google Colab make sure to download the .csv file and then copy and paste each file content to a different cell and then Run All
+The order in which the code was implemented -
+1. SudokuBoard.py
+2. CustomDeepQNetwork.py
+3. RunGame.py

+The RunGame.py is the main file that must be at the end.
+This file runs the entire project.